 And there’s no principled way to draw a sharp line here: Once it’s okay for a legislature to interfere with bargaining in this way, there’s no stopping politicians from setting wages and prices, or requiring or prohibiting the hiring of particular people.

 And this is actually the only consistent libertarian position - since according to them, all employment is voluntary, any regulation would decrease the freedom of the parties involved.
 Of course, this does not concern work regulations only - but all of them.
-Therefore, for example, environmental regulations would not exist (archive) in libertarianism unless they follow from private property:
+Therefore, for example, environmental regulations would not exist (archive) (MozArchive) in libertarianism unless they followed from private property:

 We advocate repeal of the laws that prevent full ownership of the air and water above and below land, thus denying individuals protection under the law against polluters.
 Private property rights must replace public property.

-Under libertarianism, all the air and water in the world is owned by someone, and if that someone wants to pollute it - so be it.
-The implications are staggering - unless you yourself own property, you have no guarantee that your next breath won't kill you.
-Since a business could pollute their air on purpose, and then force people living there to give up all their money in exchange for clean air - or even just not provide the option, and let them die.
-Some libertarians realize the problem (archive) and try to argue for environmental regulations - but that is going outside the libertarian principles, which cannot prohibit using your property the way you want it.
+air on purpose, and then force people living there to give up all their money in exchange for clean air - or even just not provide the option, and let them die.
+Some libertarians realize the problem (archive) (MozArchive) and try to argue for environmental regulations - but that is going outside the libertarian principles, which cannot prohibit using your

 Coming back to employment, there can be no worker protection laws (MozArchive) in libertarianism - after all, if someone wants to work in a place without safety requirements, who's to prevent him?
 Child labor is also all clear: